 How many square metres can a single sponge pad finish?

 A high-quality polyurethane sponge pad can typically finish several hundred square metres before requiring replacement, though actual lifespan depends on the abrasiveness of the render system and how well the pad is maintained between uses.
 Rinsing the pad after every elevation and storing it damp extends its working life considerably.
+Pads stored bone-dry between sessions harden, lose flexibility, and produce drag marks on the next use that are visible under raking light once the render cures.

 What is the correct machine speed for render finishing?

 Most professional render smoothing machines operate at approximately 110 rpm with a 390 mm disc.
 This speed provides sufficient rotational force to level and compress the render without generating excessive heat or tearing the surface.
 Variable-speed units allow operators to reduce rpm for delicate substrates or increase it for stubborn high spots during basecoat preparation.
+On thin-coat silicone topcoats, sticking to the standard rotation speed produces the most consistent grain pattern across the elevation.